sparkflows/sparkflows-docs/docs/installation/configuration/mapr-specific-details.rst

     Set maprfs : hdfs.namenodeURI = maprfs:///
     Set spark-submit appropriately : spark.spark-submit = /opt/mapr/spark/xyz/bin/spark-submit

-Update http port
+Update HTTP Port
 ----------------

-* Set ``http port` to be different in `conf/application.properties`` if there are other processes using the specified ports
+* Set ``http port` to be different in `conf/application.properties`` if there are other processes using the specified ports.

 Fire User
 ---------

 * Fire has to be installed as a user which can submit jobs to the MapR cluster.
 Say we installed Fire as user ``mapr``::

-    Create a mapr user in sparkflows and log in as that user Start using Sparkflows
+    Create a mapr user in sparkflows and log in as that user.
+    Start using Sparkflows.